OBF/obf-docs/Affiliated-project-FAQ.md

 - URL of the project
 - Contact information for the project maintainers
-- Proof of compliance with Affiliate Status requirements where possible, e.g. licence, code of conduct, etc. or plan to implement any missing requirements.
+- Proof of compliance with Affiliate Status requirements where possible, e.g. licence, code of conduct, etc. or plan to implement any missing requirements in the near future.

 You can also feel free to drop us a line if you have questions about your eligibility before applying.

 ## Q: Why apply for affiliate status?
 Are there benefits or obligations?

-A: The **benefits** of affiliate status primarily provides you with umbrella resources, including a community of active open source developers, the chance to mentor summer students under the Google Summer of Code program, and domain / site hosting resources.
+A: The **benefits** of affiliate status are access to umbrella resources, including a community of active open source developers, the chance to mentor summer students under the Google Summer of Code program, and domain / site hosting resources.